 Tigers are some of the most majestic animals in the world.
 Each one is unique; no two tigers have the same pattern of stripes.
 They can grow over 10 feet in length and weigh up to 61 stone.
 Their roar can be heard as far as 2 miles away.
 Their top speed is 40 miles per hour and they can leap over 26 feet.

-Contrary to popular belief, tigers don’t live in the wild in Africa.
+Contrary to popular belief, they don’t live in the wild in Africa.
 You’ll have to go to Asia or the far east of Russia to see them.
 Spare yourself the Russian weather and get yourself to India, home to around 10% of the world’s wildlife.
-Amongst this rich diversity is the largest variety of wildcats in the world.
+Amongst this rich diversity, there’s the highest range of wildcats in the world.
 This includes around 60% of the global tiger population.
 Simply put, it’s probably the best place in the world to see tigers.

 Corbett Tiger Reserve

 Let’s start at Corbett Tiger Reserve in the northern state of Uttarakhand.
 This is where the record breaking tiger was found, measuring 11 feet 1 over curves and weighing 61 stone.
 That’s a big cat.
 Corbett is the oldest national park in India and around a 4.5 hour drive from Delhi.
 It offers a different variety of wildlife when compared to central India.
 Within its thick forests and rugged grasslands, you’ll find Asiatic elephants, half of India’s bird diversity, and all of India’s species of otters.
 Not to mention the Bengal tigers.